MileHacker Logo

 • Parks and gardens:

-Kep National Park: This park is a significant natural attraction.
+Kep National Park: This national park is a significant natural attraction.
 It is good for hiking and has wide views.

 • Scenic viewpoints and natural wonders:

 Sunset Rock (within Kep National Park): This spot has panoramic views of the coast and islands.
-It is a good place to watch the sun set over the Gulf of Thailand.
+It is a good location to watch the sun set over the Gulf of Thailand.
 Phnom Sar Sear Cave (near Kampot): Thi's cavern complex has a temple inside.
 Views from the top of the hill are present.
 A good option for a short day trip.

-• Wildlife viewing areas:
+• Wildlife observation areas:

 Kep National Park is home to various bird species.
 Monkeys, like macaques and langurs, and small mammals are seen.